taladan/TOP-calculator/README.md

 2. A specials conatiner that has special buttons (C, Backspace) the specials should be below the display
 3. A numbers container that just has numeric buttons (0-9 and .)
 The buttons should be below the specials
 4. An operators container that just has operator buttons (+, -, \*, /) The operators should be to the right of the buttons

+### Data Store
+So, in discussing some of the thickets of weeds that I keep running into, @wavE suggested I look at doing something like this:  Push each number and operator entered into an array.
+When calling `=` you should just take the last three values from the array and run that operation.
+This actually would work for all operations if we only worry about ever pulling the last three values from the array.
+If we do:
+`10 - 5`, we parse the array values and push the total onto the array as the array[0], then clear array[1] and array[2].
+That way, array[0] always acts as our running total, array[1] acts as our operator store and array[3] acts as our last entered number.

+So, what should handle pushing numbers onto our array?
+The event handler, as we are working with changing values of stuff, that's event-ish.  pushing to display is also eventish, so any time we change the display, we'll want the eventhanderl to update that.

 ### Event logic